fabric-testbed/reports/mcp_server/claude/stdio/README.md

 - "List all projects using GPUs"
 - "Find users with failed slices in the last week"
 - "What are the current project memberships?"

+**Important**: For the best results, always use the **FABRIC-Reports project** when asking these questions.
+This ensures Claude has access to both the MCP tools and the domain-specific context from system.md.

 Claude will use the MCP tools to query the FABRIC Reports API and provide detailed answers.